samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `apiUrl` (string): The Base API URL for TransUnion.
 Console display name: "Base URL".
-* `docVerificationPassword` (*Type inferred from the provided value*): Password for Document Verification, provided by TransUnion.
+* `docVerificationPassword` (string; *Type inferred from the provided string value*): Password for Document Verification, provided by TransUnion.
 Console display name: "Password".
-* `docVerificationPublicKey` (*Type inferred from the provided value*): Public Key for Document Verification, provided by TransUnion.
+* `docVerificationPublicKey` (string; *Type inferred from the provided string value*): Public Key for Document Verification, provided by TransUnion.
 Console display name: "Public Key".
-* `docVerificationSecret` (*Type inferred from the provided value*): Secret for Document Verification, provided by TransUnion.
+* `docVerificationSecret` (string; *Type inferred from the provided string value*): Secret for Document Verification, provided by TransUnion.
 Console display name: "Secret".
-* `docVerificationSiteId` (*Type inferred from the provided value*): Site ID for Document Verification, provided by TransUnion.
+* `docVerificationSiteId` (string; *Type inferred from the provided string value*): Site ID for Document Verification, provided by TransUnion.
 Console display name: "Site ID".
-* `docVerificationUsername` (*Type inferred from the provided value*): Username for Document Verification, provided by TransUnion.
+* `docVerificationUsername` (string; *Type inferred from the provided string value*): Username for Document Verification, provided by TransUnion.
 Console display name: "Username".
-* `idVerificationPassword` (*Type inferred from the provided value*): Password for ID Verification, provided by TransUnion.
+* `idVerificationPassword` (string; *Type inferred from the provided string value*): Password for ID Verification, provided by TransUnion.
 Console display name: "Password".
-* `idVerificationPublicKey` (*Type inferred from the provided value*): Public Key for ID Verification, provided by TransUnion.
+* `idVerificationPublicKey` (string; *Type inferred from the provided string value*): Public Key for ID Verification, provided by TransUnion.
 Console display name: "Public Key".
-* `idVerificationSecret` (*Type inferred from the provided value*): Secret for ID Verification, provided by TransUnion.
+* `idVerificationSecret` (string; *Type inferred from the provided string value*): Secret for ID Verification, provided by TransUnion.
 Console display name: "Secret".
-* `idVerificationSiteId` (*Type inferred from the provided value*): Site ID for ID Verification, provided by TransUnion.
+* `idVerificationSiteId` (string; *Type inferred from the provided string value*): Site ID for ID Verification, provided by TransUnion.
 Console display name: "Site ID".
-* `idVerificationUsername` (*Type inferred from the provided value*): Username for ID Verification, provided by TransUnion.
+* `idVerificationUsername` (string; *Type inferred from the provided string value*): Username for ID Verification, provided by TransUnion.
 Console display name: "Username".
-* `kbaPassword` (*Type inferred from the provided value*): Password for KBA, provided by TransUnion.
+* `kbaPassword` (string; *Type inferred from the provided string value*): Password for KBA, provided by TransUnion.
 Console display name: "Password".
-* `kbaPublicKey` (*Type inferred from the provided value*): Public Key for KBA, provided by TransUnion.
+* `kbaPublicKey` (string; *Type inferred from the provided string value*): Public Key for KBA, provided by TransUnion.
 Console display name: "Public Key".
-* `kbaSecret` (*Type inferred from the provided value*): Secret for KBA, provided by TransUnion.
+* `kbaSecret` (string; *Type inferred from the provided string value*): Secret for KBA, provided by TransUnion.
 Console display name: "Secret".
-* `kbaSiteId` (*Type inferred from the provided value*): Site ID for KBA, provided by TransUnion.
+* `kbaSiteId` (string; *Type inferred from the provided string value*): Site ID for KBA, provided by TransUnion.
 Console display name: "Site ID".
-* `kbaUsername` (*Type inferred from the provided value*): Username for KBA, provided by TransUnion.
+* `kbaUsername` (string; *Type inferred from the provided string value*): Username for KBA, provided by TransUnion.
 Console display name: "Username".
-* `otpPassword` (*Type inferred from the provided value*): Password for otp Verification, provided by TransUnion.
+* `otpPassword` (string; *Type inferred from the provided string value*): Password for otp Verification, provided by TransUnion.
 Console display name: "Password".
-* `otpPublicKey` (*Type inferred from the provided value*): Public Key for otp Verification, provided by TransUnion.
+* `otpPublicKey` (string; *Type inferred from the provided string value*): Public Key for otp Verification, provided by TransUnion.
 Console display name: "Public Key".
-* `otpSecret` (*Type inferred from the provided value*): Secret for otp Verification, provided by TransUnion.
+* `otpSecret` (string; *Type inferred from the provided string value*): Secret for otp Verification, provided by TransUnion.
 Console display name: "Secret".
-* `otpSiteId` (*Type inferred from the provided value*): Site ID for otp Verification, provided by TransUnion.
+* `otpSiteId` (string; *Type inferred from the provided string value*): Site ID for otp Verification, provided by TransUnion.
 Console display name: "Site ID".
-* `otpUsername` (*Type inferred from the provided value*): Username for otp Verification, provided by TransUnion.
+* `otpUsername` (string; *Type inferred from the provided string value*): Username for otp Verification, provided by TransUnion.
 Console display name: "Username".

 Example: